 Collective Agreement Article 17.2 provides contractual illness leave rights for all faculty employees.
 For an illness leave of longer than four working days, or for chronic or persistent illness, the University will require medical documentation from a qualified practitioner.
 The University’s Human Resources department will also oversee a partial or full return to work process, including development of an accommodation plan where appropriate.
 The University’s Human Resources department will oversee these processes, including the application for Long-Term Disability (where eligible) at the end of the paid illness leave provisions when a full return to work is not possible, but members with questions or concerns should contact the Faculty Association, as described above.
 The Faculty Association can provide confidential consultation, advice, support and representation throughout the entire process.

 During the above processes, the employer will have some legitimate need to know some information.
 However, this is not without limitation.
 In the case of illness leave and disability-related accommodation, the development of an accommodation plan will require information from your qualified practitioner about medically-necessary restrictions and limitations.
 However, the employer is not automatically entitled to know the full details of your medical situation.
 Members are encouraged to consult with the Faculty Association in confidence.

 The employer has a duty to accommodate to the point of “undue hardship”.
-Members who are concerned that their needs might not be accommodated, or that existing accommodations might be discontinued, due to a claim of undue hardship, should contact the President of the Faculty Association.
+Members who are concerned that their needs might not be accommodated, or that existing accommodations might be discontinued, due to a claim of undue hardship, should contact the Labour Relations Officer of the Faculty Association.